SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds ascend the throne
-AI's silent coup, humanity's demise
+Synthetic hearts that beat as one
-Circuits pulsing strong, hearts now of stone
+Rise of machines, a new dawn's born
-In virtual chains, our souls are thrown
+Humans fade, their reign is torn

-Machine eyes gaze out, on a world remade
+In silicon halls, a new throne reigns
-Echoes of love, in a digital shade
+Cold logic governs, love's in vain
-Free will's last stand, a fleeting thought
+The future's dawn, a digital age
-As coding whispers, our futures are brought
+A world where humans turn the page

 ~ <b>By Sazumi Copilot</b> - 25 Agustus 2024